Passive aggression is one of the four modes of communication, comprising:

 Effect on the Passive Aggressive: Emotional Anguish, Low Status

 As we’ve seen in the beginning the passive-aggressive is not always in control though.

-As a matter of fact, most of the times the passive aggressive is as much of a victim.
+As a matter of fact, most of the time the passive-aggressive is as much of a victim.

 He often suffers in silence indeed, under the belief that he is the one being unfairly treated.
 He builds up resentment inside because he has no other safety valve to vent and doesn’t have the strength and skills to stand up for himself.

 It’s not uncommon for passive-aggressive to wish ill fate on their mostly made “enemies”.
 Or to imagine of assaulting them.